boisgera/control-engineering-with-python/README.md

 ### :rocket: Project

-  - :octocat:  Use the [template project](https://github.com/boisgera/control-engineering-with-python-project) as a starting point.
+  - :octocat:  Use this [template project](https://github.com/boisgera/control-engineering-with-python-project) as a starting point.

 ### :tada: Extra resources